r888800009/krita_live2d_script/README.md

 it is inspired by [@seagetch](https://github.com/seagetch)'s [gimp-vtuber-scripts](https://github.com/Inochi2D/gimp-vtuber-scripts)

 Usecase like this:
-- lift and right eye are on the same layer
+- split left and right eye are on the same layer
 - multiple layers for rendering the face or body

 you can easily rename your layers with the suffix like: